jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Fourier series.md

 ###### _proof:_

-By [[Complex Analysis --- math-135/notes/Analysis and (metric) topology review#_theorem _ Weierstrass $M$-test|Weierstrass]]' $M$-test the Fourier series converges uniformly.
+By [[Complex analysis --- math-135/notes/Analysis and (metric) topology review#_theorem _ Weierstrass $M$-test|Weierstrass]]' $M$-test the Fourier series converges uniformly.
 Since each of the function is continuous, they converge uniformly to a continuous function.
 This function must have the same Fourier series as $f$ so it is just $f$.

 This raises the question of when it is true that $\sum \lvert \hat{f}(n) \rvert < \infty$.
-One answer is the [[Complex Analysis --- math-135/notes/Fourier analysis and holomorphic functions#_theorem _ the Poisson summation formula|Poisson summation formula]].
+One answer is the [[Complex analysis --- math-135/notes/Fourier analysis and holomorphic functions#_theorem _ the Poisson summation formula|Poisson summation formula]].
 However, we can get a more analytic flavour of answer.

 ##### _proposition:_ $\mathcal{C}^2$ functions have absolutely summable coefficients